Argentine stocks end flat, bonds slightly higher

 Among Wednesday's biggest decliners was Banco Patagonia BPAT.BA, which fell 7.69 percent to 3.6 pesos a share.

-The MerVal's gainers were headed by Petrobras Participaciones PCH.BA, the Argentine affiliate of Brazil's Petrobras APBR.BA(PETR4.SA: Cotización), which surged 10.51 percent to 4.31 pesos per share.
+The MerVal's gainers were headed by Petrobras Participaciones PCH.BA, the Argentine affiliate of Brazil's Petrobras APBR.BA(PETR4.SA), which surged 10.51 percent to 4.31 pesos per share.

 On the broad market, volume was moderate at $49.7 million, and 32 active issues advanced, 40 declined and nine were unchanged.